knif147/redux-form-validation-with-fieldarray/README.md

   firstname: [validations.required, validations.alphabet],
   lastname: (lastname, formData) => {
     // you can access to value from first parameter and all form data from second parameter
-    // this is just dummy example
-    const validationArray = [validations.required];
+    // this is just dummy example of using custom validation const validationArray = [validations.required];
     if (lastname && ((lastname.indexOf('123')) || (lastname.indexOf('123') === 0))) {
       validationArray.push(validations.alphabet);